ellipt01/joint/README.md

     6. nu, beta0, rho0:	1.0, 0., 0.

 In the case of the above example, the subsurface space $x\in$ [-2., 2. (km)], $y\in$ [-2., 2. (km)], and $z\in$ [-2., 0. (km)] is divided into nx=50, ny=50, and nz=25 grid cells, and the magnetization $\beta_j$ and density $\rho_j$ are assigned to each grid cell. nu ($\nu$) is a penalty parameter for the lower-bound constraint, and if zero or a negative value is specidied to nu, the lower-bound constraint is not applied.

-## 3. compilaton
-To compile this program, edit "make.config" and run make.

-make.config specifies some compilation options.
-You will need to edit and modify this file according to the C and C++ compiler you are using.
-In particular, you will need to modify BLAS_LIB and BLAS_CFLAGS, which specify the BLAS library and its compiler options, and you will need to change them according to the BLAS library you are using.
-The sample make.config included in this repository assumes the use of Intel OneApi 2024 (icx and icpx compiler).